 “For not stopping me back there,” replied Harry.
 “I was out of line.
 I was breaching my contract.
 I could be fired, but you let me go at it my way.
 And I thank you for that.”

 Harry truly meant it.
-He knew he had broken several of his rules in that interrogation room, and he had half expected Briggs to try and stop him, to set him straight, but he hadn't.
-And for that Harry appreciated him.
+He knew he had broken several of his rules in that interrogation room, and he had half expected Briggs to try and stop him, to set him straight as Julia had tried, but he hadn't.
+And for that, Harry appreciated him.
 Harry didn't want to be stopped or set straight.
 This was all he had; this was the only way he would get anywhere in this case.
 Briggs seemed to understand that.